eissafaheem/Cryptographer/README.md

 # Cryptographer

-•	Cryptographer enables us to store sensitive information or transmit it across insecure networks so that it cannot be read by anyone except the intended recipient.
+•	Cryptographer enables us to transmit sensitive information across insecure networks, so that it cannot be read by anyone except the intended recipient.

 •	When confidensial data is entered Cryptographer encrypts it to an unreadable format.